s0p4L1n3/Graylog_Content_Pack_Windows_Security/README.md

     - `(srvad1 OR srvad2)` --> on my test prod, I have 2 AD DC, I use a filter where I want to show data only from my 2 DC
       - replace the strings `(srvad1 OR srvad2)` by `(DCname1 OR DCname2 OR DCname3)` where DCnameX is all your DC name

-    - `srvdfs1` --> on my test prod, I have a DFS Server hosting SAMBA Share, so I created a Dashboard to monitor files event for this server, if you don't have one you can ignore and delete the dashboard tab on the Web UI.
+    - `srvdfs1` --> on my test prod, I have a DFS Server hosting SMB Share, so I created a Dashboard to monitor files event for this server, if you don't have one you can ignore and delete the dashboard tab on the Web UI.
        - replace the string `srvdfs1` by `yourdfsname` if you have one
     - `Europe/Paris` --> on my test prod, I'm in France so the Timezone is this one, if you are from another timezone, replace with the desired one
        - replace the string `Europe/Paris` by `Country/Town` timezone of your choice